 Shipping containers and cargo trailers are some of the most versatile assets in the world.
-As they can be used to store just about anything (including people), shipping containers have been utilized by many real estate developers far and wide seeking spacious protection from the outside elements.
+They are useable to store just about anything (including people).
+Shipping containers have been utilized by many real estate developers too!
+Far and wide seeking spacious protection from the outside elements.

-If you are a company or private investor with connections in the manufacturing or transportation industries, then you may have an opportunity to sell shipping containers in large quantities to independent developers.
+Are you a company or private investor with connections in the manufacturing or transportation industries?
+Then you may have an opportunity to sell shipping containers in large quantities to independent developers.
 With big-ticket deals pushing into the five digits, considerable taxed amounts can accumulate after the sale of a shipping container.

-In the United States, taxpayers have the unique opportunity to defer capital gains taxes paid on large assets such as cargo and shipping containers with a 1031 exchange.
-By doing so, the potential profit of the sale can be maximized with the investment in a new property.
+In the United States, taxpayers have the unique opportunity to defer capital gains taxes paid on large assets.
+This includes cargo and shipping containers with a 1031 exchange.
+By doing so, the potential profit of the sale is expandable with the investment in a new property.
 Below, we will break down the steps of a 1031 exchange in detail when selling a shipping container.

 How to Sell Shipping Containers

 For a lot of people, selling a shipping container is the easy part.
-Shipping containers are bought and sold on the open market, now more than ever.
-Finding a buyer is generally not difficult when exploring the available avenues of today like online listings and networking.
+Shipping containers are available for sale on the open market.
+Now and more than ever.
+Finding a buyer is generally not difficult when exploring the available avenues of today.
+This includes online listings and networking.

 This is especially true as demand for shipping containers has skyrocketed in recent years.
-Depending on the condition and quantity of your shipping containers, companies and representatives from the following industries may be interested in a purchase:
+Depending on the condition and quantity of your shipping containers, companies and representatives from the following industries have interest in a purchase:

 - Commercial development (shops, restaurants, parking, etc.)